She Is Coming

-She Is Coming (stylized in all caps) is the fourth extended play (EP) by American singer Miley Cyrus.
+She Is Coming (stylized in all caps) is the third extended play (EP) by American singer Miley Cyrus.
 It was released on May 31, 2019, by RCA Records.
-She Is Coming was intended to be the first of three EPs that would comprise Cyrus' seventh studio album She Is Miley Cyrus, however, the other two EPs were never released.
+She Is Coming was intended to be the first of three EPs that would comprise Cyrus' seventh studio album She Is Miley Cyrus, but the other two EPs were never released.
 Her completed seventh studio album Plastic Hearts (2020) includes some songs from these recording sessions.

 She Is Coming is described as a pop record with hip hop, R&B, rock, and trap influences.
 Andrew Wyatt and John Cunningham produced most of the EP.
 She also collaborated with producers Mike Will Made It, Mark Ronson.
 Featured artists include Ghostface Killah, RuPaul, and Swae Lee.
 The EP received positive reviews from music critics.
 It debuted at number five on the US Billboard 200.
 The lead single "Mother's Daughter" was released on May 31.
 On August 16, 2019, Cyrus released the single "Slide Away", which was added on a reissue of the EP on May 31, 2023.
 To promote the EP, Cyrus performed at several European music festivals during spring and summer 2019.